 People with lived experience expertise and Aboriginal and Torres Strait Islander peoples are encouraged to apply.

 The national centre’s Lived Experience Co-Lead Shannon Calvert said the grants ensure people with lived and living experience are at the core of scientific work: “The IgnitED Fund is about bringing people together who have diverse strengths and perspectives to support and enable much-needed breakthroughs that help prevent illness and that help people get better.”

 Calvert was recently appointed to the Million Minds Mental Health Research Mission expert advisory panel chaired by Professor Teesson to guide Australia’s future roadmap in mental health.

-Leilani Darwin, Aboriginal and Torres Strait Islander Co-Lead at the Centre, said First Nations Australians are believed to experience high rates of eating disorders, disordered eating and food insecurity issues.
+According to the Centre's Aboriginal and Torres Strait Islander Co-Lead, Leilani Darwin, First Nations Australians are believed to experience high rates of eating disorders, disordered eating and food insecurity issues.

 “The IgnitED Fund facilitates Indigenous innovation,” said Darwin.
 “For the first time, we are uniquely positioned to elevate the need to better understand the issue of eating disorders and to build the evidence and best practice for our communities.”

 The Co-Leads inform the Centre's governance and activities to set a national standard for co-production with experts to help transform the eating disorders treatment landscape.

 The Centre focuses on risk and protective factors, very early intervention and individualised medicine as part of the top 10 research priorities identified in the National Eating Disorders Research and Translation Strategy 2021–31.

 The Australian Eating Disorders Research and Translation Centre is supported by funding from the Australian Government under the National Leadership in Mental Health program.